suyash-boop/Eco-Buddy/README.md

 ---

 > _“Inspired by creativity.
 Driven by code.
-Powered by teamwork.”_
+Powered by teamwork”_